greenbes/best-practice-docs/best-practices-typestate.md

 ---

 ### 8. **Test State Transitions**
    - Write unit tests to verify that state transitions work as expected.
+Use TypeScript's type system to catch errors in tests.
+For example, test that a function correctly transitions a document from "Draft" to "Submitted".
    - Use TypeScript's type system to catch errors in tests.

 ---